agilej/sparkle-doc/customize_argument_resolve.md

 }

-//use it in your controller's action method
+// 4. use it in your controller's action method

 @Controller
 class BarController {